UKCloud/documentation/articles/azure/azs-how-create-vm.md

     ![Status of VM deployment](images/azsp_createvm_deployment.png)

-11. When the deployment is finished, the notification wil change to **Deployment succeeded**.
+11. When the deployment is finished, the notification will change to **Deployment succeeded**.

     ![Notification showing successful VM deployment](images/azsp_createvm_deployment_success.png)